 Audrey Huberman is a Doctor of Education, an Accredited Family Mediator and Parent Coordinator.
 She has extensive academic and practical experience in the fields of education, child development, parenting and psychology.
 Her expertise has been featured in such publications as Canadian Living and Today’s Parent.

-Dr. Huberman maintains a Private Practice in Toronto where she specializes in teaching and counseling families, parents and individuals of all ages in the areas of social, emotional and behavioural skills.
+Dr. Huberman maintains a Private Practice in Toronto where she specializes in teaching and counselling families, parents and individuals of all ages in the areas of social, emotional and behavioural skills.
 In addition, she consults on multiple birth-related issues.
-She is a faculty member in the School of Early Childhood Education at Ryerson University and is a regular presenter at the Learning Disabilities Association of Toronto District and the University of Toronto Scarborough Campus’s students services center.
+She is a faculty member in the School of Early Childhood Education at Ryerson University and is a regular presenter at the Learning Disabilities Association of Toronto District and the University of Toronto Scarborough Campus’s students services centre.

-Dr. Huberman’s credentials include a Master of Education Degree and a Doctor of Education Degree from the Ontario Institute of Studies in Education of the University of Toronto (OISE/UT).
+Dr. Huberman’s credentials include a Master of Education and a Doctor of Education from the Ontario Institute of Studies in Education of the University of Toronto (OISE/UT).
 She also holds an Ontario Teaching Certificate from the Faculty of Education at the University of Toronto and a Fine Arts Degree from Concordia University.

 Dr. Huberman is a member of the Ontario Association of Mental Health Professionals (OAMHP) and the Ontario Association of Family Mediators (OAFM).